-The length of your home loan is important because the longer the loan period, the more interest paid over the life of the loan.
+The length of your home loan is important because the longer the loan repayment term, the more interest you pay over time.

 How long your home loan is has a direct impact on the interest you pay, and the size of your repayments.